 The doctor can ask the person questions or have the person take a written test to see how well his or her memory is working.
 Doctors also can use medical tests (such as MRI or CT scans) to take a detailed picture of the brain.
 They can study these images and look for signs of Alzheimer disease.

 Once a person is diagnosed with Alzheimer disease, the doctor may prescribe medicine to help with memory and thinking.
 The doctor also might give the person medicine for other problems, such as depression (sad feelings that last a long time).
 Unfortunately, the medicines that the doctors have can't cure Alzheimer disease; they just help slow it down.

 You might feel sad or angry — or both — if someone you love has Alzheimer disease.
 You might feel nervous around the person, especially if he or she is having trouble remembering important things or can no longer take care of himself or herself.

 If you visit a loved one who has Alzheimer disease, try to be patient.
 He or she may have good days and bad days.
-It can be sad if you no longer are able to have fun in the same ways together.
+It can be sad if you're no longer able to have fun in the same ways together.
 Maybe you and your grandmother liked to go to concerts.
-If that's no longer possible, maybe bring her some wonderful music on a CD and listen together.
-It's a way to show her that you care — and showing that love is important even if her memory is failing.
+If that's no longer possible, maybe bring her some wonderful music and listen together.
+It's a way to show her that you care — and showing that love is important, even if her memory is failing.